code42/py42/docs/userguides/searches.md

 sdk = py42.sdk.from_local_account("https://console.us.code42.com", "my_username", "my_password")
 ```

-You will need to create `query_filter.FilterGroup` objects to conduct searches.
+You must create `query_filter.FilterGroup` objects to conduct searches.
 Filter groups have a type
 (in the form of a class), such as `EmailSender`, and an operator (in the form of a function), such as `is_in()`.
 Some example filter groups look like this: